Bonds gain after RBI assures will ensure cash

 It will also borrow 2.35 trillion rupees between October and March.

-The benchmark 10-year bond yield closed at 8.72 percent, down 7 basis points.
-It fell to an intraday low of 8.67 percent.
+The benchmark 10-year bond yield fell as much as 12 bps on the day to 8.67 percent.
+It was last at 8.72 percent.

-In the overnight indexed swap market, the benchmark five-year rate closed 4 bps lower at 8.35 percent, while the one-year rate ended 3 bps down at 8.76 percent.

-Bonds were also helped by gains in the rupee which rose after the RBI relaxed the minimum maturity tenure for banks' foreign currency borrowings to one year from three years, in order to use the central bank's swap facility which was set up to support the ailing rupee.
+The rupee rose after the RBI relaxed the minimum maturity tenure for banks' foreign currency borrowings' to one year from three years, in order to use the central bank's swap facility which was set up to support the ailing rupee.

-The partially convertible currency ended stronger on the day at 62.07/08 per dollar versus its close of 62.44/45 on Wednesday.
+The partially convertible currency, the worst performer in Asia this year, was trading stronger on the day at 62.23/24 per dollar versus its close of 62.44/45 on Wednesday.

-However, comments from RBI chief Raghuram Rajan on the central bank being worried about high inflation even after stripping out the effects of food prices, led to bonds giving up some gains.

 SINGAPORE Oil prices rose on Monday, supported by strong demand and uncertainty over the conflict in Syria, although another run-up in U.S. drilling activity kept a lid on gains.